yokaiAG/Stage2019/README.md

 - WEIBO TO DO

 ### PsiResults/Plots/
-Here are the plots obtained with `Code/Journal_plots.ipynb` ie kendall tau, common users prop, psi scatter plot, etc. We also have small txt files with values of correlations between out-degree and psis, lambda and psis, etc. The names are rather explicit.
-Example: `wcano_psi_cumul_distrib.pdf` is the plot for cumulative distribution of psis in wcano.
+Here are the plots obtained with `Code/Journal_plots.ipynb` ie kendall tau, common users prop, psi scatter plot, etc. Except for the psi scatter plot, the results for the different user graphs (star, cascade, real) are plotted on the same figure).
+We also have small txt files with values of correlations between out-degree and psis, lambda and psis, etc. The names are rather explicit.
+Example: `russian_psi_cumul_distrib.pdf` is the plot for cumulative distribution of psis in russian.
+It will contain cumulative distribution for emulator as well as model with star and cascade graph.

 ## Datasets